FoenixRetro/Documentation/f256/setting_up_jr.md

 ### RTC Battery

 The F256 line sports a battery backed real-time clock (RTC) that will keep the time & date over restarts.
 It's powered by a [3V CR2023](https://www.amazon.com/AmazonBasics-CR2032-Lithium-Coin-Cell/dp/B0787K2XWZ/) battery.

+### Case port cover / back plate

+The recommended case above doesn't come with a backplate / port cover.
+You can the case open, or:

+- Buy a [universal back plate](https://www.amazon.com/IOmesh-Black-Universal-Shield-Plate/dp/B08NWFQXMJ/) and cut it.
+- Request the STL file for the backplate from Discord and 3d-print it.

 ### ESP8266 Wi-Fi Feather